Please note, I’ll update this post further once other events/dates/tickets have been released for 2021

 Click here to book or find out more

-Check out our review of last year’s event here.
+Check out our review of the 2019 event here.

 Bluebell Dairy Pumpkin Festival

-From 24th October to 1st November, you can enjoy all kinds of pumpkin fun at Bluebell Dairy including a free pumpkin for every child, Halloween trails, fun with bugs, fancy dress competitions, animal activities, and even their very own Halloween ice cream!
+You can enjoy all kinds of pumpkin fun at Bluebell Dairy including a free pumpkin for every child, Halloween trails, fun with bugs, fancy dress competitions, animal activities, pig apple bobbling, Pumpkin Pursuit and even their very own Halloween ice cream!

-Early bird tickets are available before 13th September, so click here to find out more.
+Early bird tickets are available through September, so click here to see their latest ticket updates.

 Check out our review of Bluebell Dairy here!

-We visited last year and had a fantastic time, so will definitely be heading back again – check out our review here!
+We visit each year and always have a fantastic time, so will definitely be heading back again – check out our review here!

-To book tickets to the Manor Farm Park pumpkin event, click here.
+To find out more about the Manor Farm Park Halloween event, click here.

 Gulliver’s Theme Park, Gulliver’s Valley Resort, Rotherham

-Join the Spook Safari at the brand new Gulliver’s Valley theme park this October half term in South Yorkshire.
+Join the Fright Fiesta at the new Gulliver’s Valley theme park this October half term in South Yorkshire.

-From 24th to 31st October 2020, you can enjoy all the frights and fun at the new Gulliver’s Valley theme park, which promises spooktacular surprises, wicked wiches, perilous pirates, as well as spooky shows throughout the week.
+From 23rd to 31st October 2020, you can enjoy all the frights and fun at the new Gulliver’s Valley theme park.

 Check out the review here from when we visited Gulliver’s Valley.